zed-industries/zed/assets/prompts/operations.md

         <update path="src/employee.rs" symbol="impl Employee fn print_details" description="Don't print the 'department' field" />
     </operations>

 Now generate the operations for the following step.
-Output pure XML:
+Output only valid XML containing valid operations with their required attributes.
+Your response *must* begin with <operations> and end with </operations>: